google-deepmind/perception_test/README.md

 # Perception Test: A Diagnostic Benchmark for Multimodal Video Models

 # News
-The Perception Test featured as an ICCV2023 workshop! please see the website here for more details: [ptchallenge-workshop.github.io](https://ptchallenge-workshop.github.io/).
+The Second Perception Test Challenge is being organised as an ECCV2024 workshop!
+Please see the website here for more details: [ptchallenge-workshop.github.io](https://ptchallenge-workshop.github.io/).

 # Overview